Orphans at Namulekhwa Wedinye waiting for the communal meal

 2. TABLE BANKING

-Since 2009 SGG has been providing microcredit for those members of Maendeleo Mashinani who wish to implement an income generation scheme.
-Typical schemes include: poultry rearing, cereal trading, indigenous vegetables, pig-breeding, tree-planting, growing bananas.
+Since 2009 SGG provided microcredit for members of Maendeleo Mashinani who wished to implement an income generation scheme.
+Typical schemes included: poultry rearing, cereal trading, indigenous vegetables, pig-breeding, tree-planting, growing bananas.
+Since 2016 table banking has been restricted to OVC groups because of insufficient funds.

 5. ORGANIC GARDENING AND COMPOSTING